-This Section 5.18 shall apply to a Generator in any outage state that started on or after the effective date of this Section 5.18.
+This Section 5.18 shall apply to a Generator in any outage state that started on or after May 1, 2015.

 A Market Participant with a Generator in the NYCA that is in any outage state shall report this status to the ISO pursuant to ISO Procedures.